 Non-Cash Charitable Donations

 Many investors will seek to offset potential tax liabilities by maximizing charitable donations.
-Making non-cash contributions can be a great way to do so.
+Making non-cash charitable contributions can be a great way to do so.
 Following are answers to commonly asked questions regarding charitable donations.

 Q: What are the requirements for using charitable donations to offset my tax liabilities?